oluseundamilola/oluseundamilola/README.md

 - 👋 Hi, I’m @oluseundamilola
-- 👀 I’m interested in web development
+- 👀 I’m interested in building outstanding web apps
-- 🌱 ReactJS and AngularTS
+- 🌱 MERN Stack
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me with oluseundamilola@gmail.com, +234 9035268778

 <!---